Summer 2025: The Ultimate Guide to Marbella by a Local

 Nosso Summer Club: Situated in Marbella East, this premier beach club set the standard for luxury beach clubs in Marbella.
 Recently redesigned, it now boasts an elevated menu, a welcoming ethnic-inspired setting, and fantastic food and cocktails—definitely a place to see and be seen!

-Dune Beach: Formerly known as El Arenal, this hidden gem offers 5-star hospitality, Mediterranean flavors, and a mix of Lebanese and Arabic twists on classic dishes, making it one of Marbella’s most sought-after beach spots.
+Dune Beach: Formerly known as El Arenal, offers 5-star hospitality, Mediterranean flavors, and a mix of Lebanese and Arabic twists on classic dishes, making it one of Marbella’s most sought-after beach spots.

 Cocoa Beach: The perfect spot to relax and enjoy a refreshing cocktail on one of Marbella’s most beautiful beaches.
 The food is bold and balanced, served with flair and elegance, making it a fantastic choice for unwinding by the Mediterranean.